- Our pick of the best new cars for 2018

 The interior is relatively subdued and mature, with a clean uncluttered look.
 Two three-cylinder and one four-cylinder petrol engines are offered, ranging from 95 to 150hp, while a 1.6-litre diesel offers 95 or 115hp.

-The Arona will be offered with 68 body and roof colour combinations.
-Though UK trim levels have yet to be released, options include full LED lighting, driver assistance, wireless phone charging and mirroring, and a full suite of safety features.
+The Arona is offered with 68 body and roof colour combinations.
+Options include full LED lighting, driver assistance, wireless phone charging and mirroring, and a full suite of safety features.

 New 4x4s for 2018